-Pakistan officials announced on April 4, 2026, that state-run public transport in Islamabad and the Punjab province will be free for 30 days.
+Pakistan officials announced that state-run public transport in Islamabad and the Punjab province will be free for 30 days.
 High fuel prices driven by the conflict in the Middle East prompted the decision.
 The government in Islamabad previously raised fuel costs to keep pace with global energy shifts.
 Heavy subsidies on petrol and diesel were removed earlier in the week to prevent a fiscal collapse of the national treasury.
+The April 4, 2026 update clarified the next practical stakes in the story.

 Commuters in Lahore and Rawalpindi found bus terminals waiving all fees starting at dawn.
 Provincial authorities stated that the measure covers all state-managed bus fleets and light rail systems.
 Costs for these operations will be absorbed by the regional budget for the next month.
 Demand for public transit has spiked as private vehicle owners abandon cars due to the soaring cost of petroleum.